-k.
+⊢i.
 Senate Advisory Committee on Student Course Feedback (SACSCF)

 The Senate Advisory Committee on Student Course Feedback is hereby established as a standing committee of the Academic Senate.
 The provisions described in [Parts III-D-3 and III-E] of this Policy as generally applicable for standing committees of the Senate apply for this Committee, except as otherwise specifically described here.
-[User note: this committee was formerly known as the Student Course Feedback Oversight Committee (2011-2015) and was established by Policy 6-100-III-N.]
+[User note: this committee was formerly known as the Student Course Feedback Oversight Committee (2011-2015), and which was established by Policy 6-100-III-N. It was reorganized and made a standing committee of the Senate in 2015.]